 In December 2006, the Organization entered into a ten-year lease with an automatic renewal of two (2) additional consecutive terms of ten (10) years each unless written notice to cancel of either lessor or lessee.
 At the beginning of the lease, monthly rent payment is \$4,580 subject to 3% increase annually.
-Rent expense for the year ended December 31, 2022 totaled \$76,627.
+Rent expense for the year ended December 31, 2023 totaled \$77,027.
 In June 2021, the Organization entered into a five-year lease agreement for a copier lease, with monthly payments of \$205.
-Rent expense for the year ended December 31, 2022 totaled \$2,650.
+Rent expense for the year ended December 31, 2023 totaled \$2,460.
+The discount rate associated with these operating leases as of December 31, 2023 is 4% and the weighted average remaining lease term is 13 years.